+Behavioral Analyst.
 Reporting is governed by Missouri administrative rules, known as Code of State Regulations (CSR).
 The DD State Responsible Oversight Organization reviews the event report and identifies, any unauthorized use of seclusion.
-The support coordinator could also discover an unauthorized use of seclusion through Service Monitoring (i.e. in conversation with the individual/staff, review of progress notes, etc.
+The service coordinator could also discover an unauthorized use of seclusion through Service Monitoring (i.e. in conversation with the individual/staff, review of progress notes, etc.